Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.1.8 =
+* Added retries for automated daily bucket jobs in cases where a translation batch was prematurely marked completed
+* Fixed taxonomy page submission widget layout
+* Fixed Gutenberg block level locking attributes not created on content save due to a possible race condition

 = 3.1.7 =
 * Fixed Beaver Builder unable to apply translation to outdated content